 As an integral part of the engine’s oil, fuel, air and cooling systems, any faults in these systems, can cause an incorrect turbo operation and potentially damage.

 Less than 1% of turbos fail because of manufacturing defects.
 Most failures are caused by the three ‘turbo killers’ of oil starvation, oil contamination and foreign object damage.

-Over 90% of turbocharger failures are caused oil related either by oil starvation or oil contamination.
+More than 90% of turbocharger failures are caused oil related either by oil starvation or oil contamination.
 Blocked or leaking pipes or lack of priming on fitting usually causes oil starvation.

 There are many types of contamination which may be carried by the engine oil into the turbo bearing system and cause damage.
 The most common are fine particles; usually carbon from the combustion process and if the concentration of these particles becomes too high, it acts a very effective abrasive, gradually eroding and polishing the running surfaces of the bearing and shaft, increasing the clearances and closing the oil feed holes, until the oil is no longer able to control the shaft.
-This is usually accompanied by a sharp increase in noise level and oil leaking past the turbine end seal causing oil to be burned and noticeable exhaust smoke.
+This is usually accompanied by a sharp increase in noise level and oil leaking past the turbine end seal causing oil to be burned and in vehicles without a particulate filter, noticeable exhaust smoke.

 Other reasons, such as poor driving habits, can result in turbo failure, so you should also consider these causes:

-- Prolonged engine idling can create a vacuum with the turbine and damage the oil seals.
+- Prolonged engine idling can create a vacuum with the turbine

 - Hard acceleration from cold will not give the oil time to circulate, causing oil starvation to the turbo and engine bearings.

 - Hot engine shutdown can cause carbon build-up in the turbo, leading to bearing failure.